cuplv/shawn_AI/README.md

 Currently, we have an interval domain implemented with a simple while language.
 Unit tests may be found in `src/test/WhileTest.scala` and run with `sbt test`.
+Unit tests can be a great way to understand the whole project so I suggest starting there.

+### Architecture notes
+The most important file to look at in the implementation is `src/main/Interpretable.scala`.
+This file contains the `Interpreter` class that executes the defined abstract interpretation.
+Traits `Loc` and `Interpretable` define an interface to some kind of underlying program (bytecode, AST, etc).
+What is exposed from a program is methods for getting the initial location and transitions to other locations in the program.
+Additionally, the `toStringWithInvar` is a debugging method that prints the program with the computed invariant (e.g. see the steps in example 1).
+Semantics, the abstract domain, and operations such as join and widen are defined by implementing the `Transfer` class.

 ### Example 1: terminating while loop
 Below is an example of computing the interval analysis on a simple while program.